 The amount of space you need depends on what you would like your business to offer.
 Are you the only one teaching at your studio?
 Are you planning to teach group private classes?

-If you are an option to offer private sessions at the start you may need to purchase only a few pieces of equipment and therefore you will need a smaller space but if you do an option to teach group classes than you will need to purchase more equipment there you will require a larger space.
+If you are an option to offer private sessions at the start you may need to purchase only a few pieces of equipment and you may need a smaller space to start off with but if you do an option to teach group classes than you will require a larger space.